 Why are operating agreements important?
 A comprehensive operating agreement ensures that all business owners are on the same page and reduces the risk of future conflict.

-For more information on operating agreements, read our Illinois LLC operating agreement guide.
+For more information on operating agreements, read our Illinois LLC operating agreement

-FAQ: Creating an Operating Agreement
+FAQ: Creating an Illinois LLC Operating Agreement

 No. The operating agreement is an internal document that you should keep on file for future reference.
 However, many states do legally require LLCs to have an operating agreement in place.

 Why do I need an EIN?
-An EIN is required for the following:
+An EIN number is required for the following:

 - To open a business bank account for the company

-- For Federal and State tax purposes
+- For federal and state tax purposes

 - To hire employees for the company